tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

 The **server-side Blazor** application communicates with ksqlDB using the `ksqlDB.RestApi.Client`.
 Whenever an event in `ksqlDB` occurs, the server-side Blazor app responds and signals the UI in the client's browser to update.
 This setup allows a smooth and continuous update flow, creating a real-time, reactive user interface.

-- set `docker-compose.csproj` as startup project in [InsideOut.sln](https://github.com/tomasfabian/ksqlDB.RestApi.Client-DotNet/tree/main/Samples/InsideOut) for an embedded Kafka connect integration and stream processing examples.
+- set `docker-compose.csproj` as startup project in [InsideOut.sln](https://github.com/tomasfabian/ksqlDB.RestApi.Client-DotNet/tree/main/Samples/InsideOut) for embedded Kafka connect integration and stream processing examples.

 # ```IQbservable<T>``` extension methods
 As depicted below `IObservable<T>` is the dual of `IEnumerable<T>` and `IQbservable<T>` is the dual of `IQueryable<T>`.
 In all four cases LINQ providers are using deferred execution.